Justification of Red List Category

 Pyrrhura rupicola has a small range in western South America, throughout which it is considered fairly common.
 The nominate subspecies rupicola is endemic to central Peru.
 Subspecies sandiae occurs in south-east Peru, where it is common in Manu National Park.
 The range of this taxon extends into extreme west Brazil and north Bolivia (del Hoyo et al. 1997).

-This species is found in humid lowland terra firme (with no flooding) and várzea (seasonally flooded) forest, ranging into the Andean foothills (del Hoyo et al. 1997).
+This species is found in humid lowland 'terra firme' (with no flooding) and 'várzea' (seasonally flooded) forest as well as forest edge, ranging into the Andean foothills (del Hoyo et al. 1997, Collar et al. 2020).

 Conservation Actions Underway